-- (a) Applications to write the examinations must be made on the prescribed form which is downloadable from the Board's website.
-An applicant must, prior to application to examination entry, must be a registered candidate i.e. has already filled and submitted to the Board the Candidacy Registration form. - (b) Applications for May examinations are acceptable up to the 15th of February and applications for November examinations are acceptable up to the 15th of August. - (c) A candidate shall be admitted to sit for the Board's examinations at any one of its levels subject to the regulations applicable to that examination, provided that: - (i) The candidate possesses the qualifications prescribed as the minimum necessary to sit that particular level of examination. - (i) The application is made on the prescribed form, the form which is downloadable from the Board's website.
+- (a) Applications to write the examinations must be made online the prescribed form which is available in the online application system.
+An applicant must, prior to application to examination entry, must be a registered candidate i.e. has already filled and submitted to the Board the online Candidacy Registration form. - (b) Application dates for May and November examination will be announced by the board from time to time. - (c) A candidate shall be admitted to sit for the Board's examinations at any one of its levels subject to the regulations applicable to that examination, provided that: - The candidate possesses the qualifications prescribed as the minimum necessary to sit that particular level of examination. - (ii) The application is made on the prescribed online form, the form which is available from Board's online application system.

-The duly filled form is returned on or before the prescribed closing date and is accompanied by appropriate examination entry fees.
+The duly filled online form is submitted on or before the prescribed closing date and is accompanied by appropriate examination entry fees.